HeitorGabriel/article-regional-recurcive-cge/README.md

 # The Long-run Effects of Lockdowns in Ceará Economy Through Productivity

-The complet article and more detailed results [here.](https://rpubs.com/Heitor_Mont/)
+The complete article and more detailed results [here.](https://rpubs.com/Heitor_Mont/)

 To run the model in GAMS program, put this three files in the same directory address.
 The run generates a "results.gdx" file to compare with author's results.